infrae/fcrepo/src/fcrepo/README.txt

 The search returns a generator, by default it queries the server for the first 10 objects, but if you iterate through the resultset and come to the end the next batch will automatically be added.
-To illustrate we will query with a batch size of 2
+To illustrate this we will query with a batch size of 2:

    >>> results = client.searchObjects(u'pid~search:*', ['pid', 'label'],
    ...                                maxResults=2)